Rimeto lands $10M Series A to modernize the corporate directory – TechCrunch

-The notion of the corporate directory has been around for many years, but in a time of more frequent turnover and shifting responsibilities, the founders of Rimeto, a 3 year old San Francisco startup, wanted to update it to reflect those changes.
+The notion of the corporate directory has been around for many years, but in a time of more frequent turnover and shifting responsibilities, the founders of Rimeto, a three-year-old San Francisco startup, wanted to update it to reflect those changes.

 Today, the company announced a $10 million Series A investment from USVP, Bow Capital, Floodgate and Ray Dalio, founder of Bridgewater Associates.

 Co-founder Ted Zagat says that the founders observed shifting workplace demographics and changes in the way people work.
-They believed it required a better to way to locate people inside large organizations, which typically used homegrown methods or relied on Outlook or other corporate email systems.
+They believed it required a better way to locate people inside large organizations, which typically used homegrown methods or relied on Outlook or other corporate email systems.

 “On one hand, we have people being asked to work much more collaboratively and cross-functionally.
 On the other, is an increasingly fragmented workplace.
 Employees really need help to be able to understand each other and work together effectively.
 That’s a real challenge for them,” Zagat explained.